realitycollective/Service-Framework-Services/README.md

 ## What's included?

-The Reality COllective team will shortly publish some example services along side some instructional posts in how to build services.
+The Reality Collective team will shortly publish some example services along side some instructional posts in how to build services.
 We will likely add more over time.

 ## Requirements